Federal Europe: Proposals for closer union

-The member states of the European Union have many common policies within the EU and on behalf of the EU that are sometimes suggestive of a single state.
+The member states of the European Union have many common policies within the EU and on behalf of the EU that are sometimes suggestive of a federal state.
 It has a common policy-setting body, the European Council (of national Heads of Government) that defines the overall political direction and priorities of the European Union.
 It has a common executive (the European Commission) to oversee execution of policies and to verify compliance with Treaty obligations, including a single High Representative for the Common Foreign and Security Policy.
-It has a common European Security and Defence Policy, a single internal market for goods and services, freedom of movement of persons for work, a European citizenship granting European rights, a supreme court (Court of Justice of the European Union – but only in matters of European Union law or areas affected by it), a common legislature in the form of the directly elected European Parliament and the Council of the EU (of national ministers, one Council for each policy area) representing Member States, and numerous agencies and other bodies to implement European law and coordinate policies (such as EIROforum in research, with members like CERN).
+It has a common European Security and Defence Policy, a single internal market for goods and services, freedom of movement of persons for work, a European citizenship granting European rights, a supreme court (Court of Justice of the European Union – but only in matters of European Union law or areas affected by it), a common bi-cameral legislature in the form of the directly elected European Parliament and the Council of the EU (of national ministers, meeting in formations of specialised ministers for each policy area) representing Member States and which, on most subjects, acts by a (weighted) majority vote.
+It also has numerous agencies and other bodies to implement European law and coordinate policies such as EUROPOL or the European Environment Agency.

 European Law also takes precedence over national law in all areas granted to it by member states (but not otherwise), ranging from energy and environmental policy to consumer rights and criminal justice.
-There are few domestic policies that are not impacted in some way by European Law agreed by the legislative bodies.
-The euro is often referred to as the "single European currency", which has been officially adopted by twenty EU countries while two other member countries of the European Union have linked their currencies to the euro in ERM II.
-Then non-EU member states of Andorra, Monaco, San Marino, and Vatican City concluded monetary agreements with the EU on the usage of the euro.
-The non-EU member states of Kosovo and Montenegro adopted the euro unilaterally.
+It has a common currency, the euro used by all but five of its member states while one member country of the European Union (Denmark) has linked its currency to the euro in ERM II.
+(Non-EU Andorra, Monaco, San Marino, the Vatican City, Kosovo and Montenegro also use the euro.)